web3-authn/email-dkim-verifier-contract/README.md

 ### Create / rotate the protected secret + refresh contract public key

 1. In the Outlayer [Secrets Management](https://outlayer.fastnear.com/secrets) page, create a protected secret `PROTECTED_OUTLAYER_WORKER_SK_SEED_HEX32` with type **"Hex 32 bytes (64 chars)"**.
 Outlayer will generate the value for you.
+  - Important: secrets are scoped to the worker *code source*.
+If you’re using `WasmUrl` builds (this repo), you must create the secret under the **WasmHash** scope for the current worker WASM hash; this is separate from the **GitHub Repository** secrets scope.
   - leave `Branch` empty
   - set `profile` to `main` (or whatever is set in `lib.rs`: `SECRETS_PROFILE = "main"`)
 2. Restart/redeploy the worker so it picks up the updated secret.